TwistTRL/react-module-development-notes/README.md

 npm run predeploy   # Equivalent to `npm run build` npm run deploy   # Use gh-pages to push a second github.io branch to the repository
 ```
+In addition `npm install` is now hooked with `npm run dist`.
+You can count on the dist script to run when you run `npm install` inside the package, or when you install this package from another project.
+In other word, the dist script automatically transpiles your package when installed.
 As you can probably tell, everything in `src/lib` is transpiled and moved to `dist` folder for distribution.
 Therefore, you should write you components in `src/lib`, but still you can write react app outside of `src/lib`.
 The react app can import components from `src/lib` and run as usual using `npm start` and deploy as usual using `npm deploy`.

-TODO: Can we replace build script with our dist script?

 ## Set up babel
 ```
   "babel": {
     "presets": [
-      "react",
-      "env",
-      "stage-0"
+      "@babel/preset-react",
+      "@babel/preset-env"
     ]
   },
 ```
 Non-standard js languages, such as jsx, or the latest ES 20xx may not be supported widely.
+These babel setting support transpiling jsx and ES2015 (as of 2019, ES2015 transpiling is enabled by preset-env).

 ## Writing the component(s)
 Well, have fun developing your components.
-You can still
+You can still test your react component by `npm start`.

 ## Deploying on github
 Simply: